neuresthetics/neuresthetics/README.md

 Additional work:
---<a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/Bioelectric%20Lithium%20Compound%20Hypothesis.pdf" target="_blank">Lithium Carbonate Pharmacodynamics</a>
+<a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/Bioelectric%20Lithium%20Compound%20Hypothesis.pdf" target="_blank">Lithium Carbonate Pharmacodynamics</a>

   >This one is a byproduct of neuresthetics.
   >Multi-decade pharmaceutical mystery solved?